EmilLaursen/tls/README.md

 Transliterates stdin to ASCII, with possibility to overwrite rules.
 It is a CLI wrapper around the wonderful [`github.com/alexsergivan/transliterator`](https://github.com/alexsergivan/transliterator), with concurrent processing if multiple files are supplied.
 Read from files or stdin.

+## Building

+Run either `make tls-linux`, `make tls-osx` or `make tls-windows` to compile the binary for your platform.
+The binary is compiled in a docker container and copied out to this folder.

 ## Usage
 ```bash
 Transliterates stdin to ASCII, and also preserves æøå§, then outputs to stdout.